shariq1989/cookbook/content/recipe/Lettuce_Wrap.md

 #### THE STORY BEHIND THE MEAL

 There are versions of this dupe all over the internet, but here is the Jamil Family take on it.
 These lettuce wraps are healthy and most importantly, they are easy to make!
 There are very few recipes that make it to the regular rotation in our home, but this is one of them.
-Best of all, they are both and kid approved.
+Best of all, they are both and kid-approved.
 A quick note about the recipe, while store-bought hoisin is super tasty, it is high in sugar content.
 For those concerned about sugar intake, like our family, we recommend making our homemade hoisin instead (see directions above).